trillek-team/trillek-vcomputer-module/README.md

 - Can load a little endian binary file with a program.
 Has a 64KiB ROM were the program is uploaded.
 128KiB of RAM begins at 0x10000 and ends at 0x30000.
 - Step mode working with a on-line disassembler.
-Each time that you press a key, one instruction is executed, and the status of registers and stack, is shown. 'q' ends the execution.
+Each time that you press a key, one instruction is executed, and the status of registers and stack, is shown. '**q**' ends the execution.
 - Run mode at what your computer can give.
 It does not enforce a particular speed, but it does compare the real speed against a CPU speed of 100KHz.
-Only stops by doing 'Ctrl+C.
+Only stops by doing '**Ctrl+C**'.
 - If SDL2, GLM and OpenGL libs headers are found, then it will create a window of 800x600 showing a virtual screen.
-This add the posibility of end the execution closing the window or pressing 'q'.
+This add the possibility of end the execution closing the window or pressing '**q**'.
+Additionally '**F3**' key toggles keyboard capturing to virtual keyboard.
+In other words, '**F3**' toggles typing  a virtual keyboard.

 ### benchmark